HealthifyMe-Tech/android-build-box-30-lite/README.md

     cd <android project directory>  # change working directory to your project root directory. docker run --rm -v `pwd`:/project sreejithhme/android-build-lite bash -c 'cd /project; ./gradlew build'

-### Use the image for a Bitbucket pipeline

-If you have an Android project in a Bitbucket repository and want to use its pipeline to build it, you can simply specify this docker image.
-Here is an example of `bitbucket-pipelines.yml`

-    image: sreejithhme/android-build-lite:latest

-    pipelines:
-      default:
-        - step:
-            script:
-              - chmod +x gradlew
-              - ./gradlew assemble

-If gradlew is marked as executable in your repository as recommended, remove the `chmod` command.

 ## Docker Build Image